AngelEngineering/nativescript-plugins/packages/audio-recorder/README.md

 Your app might be rejected from the Apple App Store if you do not provide a description about why you need this permission.

 > **NOTE**: if you do use the perms plugin in a production app, make sure to read their README.md first, as using this plugin in production apps will require you to add all iOS Info.plist permission strings to avoid being rejected by automatic processing since the plugin includes code for all permission types.

+For iOS, if the devices has multiple audio input devices available, the plugin will attempt to select a connected bluetooth or airpod device first, then a headset and finally the device microphone.

 ## Supported Audio Recorder options
 ``` javascript